vigna/fastutil/README.md

 # Welcome to fastutil

-[fastutil](http://fastutil.di.unimi.it/) is a collection of type-specific Java classes that extend the Java Collections Framework by providing several containers, such as maps, sets, lists and prority queues, implementing the interfaces of the java.util package; it also provides big (64-bit) arrays, sets, lists, and fast, practical I/O classes for binary and text files.
+[fastutil](http://fastutil.di.unimi.it/) extends the Java Collections Framework by providing type-specific maps, sets, lists, and queues with a small memory footprint and fast access and insertion; it provides also big (64-bit) arrays, sets, and lists, sorting algorithms, fast, practical I/O classes for binary and text files, and facilities for memory mapping large files.

-fastutil provides a huge collection of specialized classes generated starting from a parameterized version; the classes are much more compact and much faster than the general ones.
-Please read the package documentation for more information.

 Since version 8.5.5, fastutil is split into two jars for convenience: